RayBB/openlibrary-docs/Kubernetes.md

+A proof-of-concept has been developed for Kubernetes-based CI which will, in the future, allow trusted developers to be able to dynamically (on demand) spin up their own “dev.openlibrary.org”-like review app pod for their branch, connected with OpenLibrary production keys / db / solr / lending.

+This will enable trusted contributors to:
+* develop and test against live data
+* not have to ask for branch switching on the current single dev server, dev.openlibrary.org
+* post review app links (to pods) in PRs

 # Plans for Kubernetes (2019-08)

 1. no near-term plans (def not before October) yet to move production piece of OL into kubernetes